-A Quantified Study of the Resistance of Duplex Stainless Steels to HISC: Part 1 - Significance of the three-dimensional phase distributions and morphological properties on hydrogen transport
+A Quantified Study of the Resistance of Duplex Stainless Steels to HISC: Part 2–Significance of the Hydrogen Permeation Properties and Severity of Stress Raisers on Hydrogen Transport and Cracking

 - Views Icon Views